-Make copies of the two lists of commands on the next page simulation activity described in the lesson.
+Make copies of the two lists of commands on the next page for the simulation activity described in the lesson.
 Provide cotton earplugs for each student.
-Have at least one Bible, if not copy for each student.
+Have at least one Bible, or a copy of 1 Corinthians 12:4-11 for each student.